The essentials for welcoming a cat with gentleness and kindness.

 - Sterilization : recommended for health and to avoid unwanted litters.

-- Check-ups : at least once a year, even if the cat seems healthy.
+- Check-up visits : at least once a year, even if the cat seems healthy.

 💡 Tip